-Oxford is England’s oldest university dating back to the 11th century with magnificent spires, ancient colleges, secluded gardens and the world-wide renowned Bodlean Library.
-In this city of dreaming spires, explore some of the Oxford colleges and learn about their history.
-Walk in the footsteps of Charles I and J.R.R.Tolkein.
+Oxford is England’s oldest university dating back to the 11th century.
+Renowned for its ancient colleges, secluded gardens and the Bodlean Library.
+In this city of dreaming spires, explore some of the Oxford colleges and learn about their history and walk in the footsteps of many famous characters, from Charles I to J.R.R.Tolkein.
 Marvel at the exquisite architecture of Sir Christopher Wren’s first commission.
-Have fish and chips at the Turf Tavern; Bill Clinton’s former local.
+Then have fish and chips at the Turf Tavern; Bill Clinton’s former local.

 Blenheim Palace is England’s grandest and most imposing stately home.
 It is the home to the 12th Duke and Duchess of Marlborough and the birthplace of our wartime leader, Sir Winston Churchill.
 Set in glorious parkland it was originally built (with a budget of £250,000) to reward the 1st Duke of Marlborough for his military victory over the French at the battle of Blenheim in 1704.
 This Baroque Palace contains a wonderful collection of paintings, furniture and tapestries and is surrounded by sweeping lawns, formal gardens, a miniature train and a magnificent lake – all landscaped by the famous ‘Capability Brown’.